LIAAD/socialbus/socialbus-guide/source/command_line.rst

 Setting up alerts when fails
 -----------------------
 You will want to know when things goes wrong.
-SocialEcho can send you email when a failure occours specifying your email configuration at **logback-smtp-client.xml**.
+SocialBus can send you email when a failure occours specifying your email configuration at **logback-smtp-client.xml**.
 	.. code-block:: xml

 		<?xml version="1.0" encoding="UTF-8" ?>